1. Home

 Flu (influenza) antiviral medications for people at risk for complications

-Prescription antiviral medications, especially oseltamivir (brand name TamifluTM) are now available free of charge in pharmacies for the treatment of flu (influenza) in people at risk for complications.
+Prescription antiviral medications, such as oseltamivir (brand name TamifluTM) are available in pharmacies for the treatment of flu (influenza) in people at risk for complications.
 These medications relieve flu symptoms and reduce their duration and severity.
 They must be prescribed by a doctor, a pharmacist or a specialized nurse practitioner (SNP).
 Treatment must begin within 48 hours of the start of symptoms.

 Target groups